GodotSteam/GodotSteam/README.md

 Quick How-To
 ----------
 - Download this repository and unpack it.
-- Download and unpack the [Steamworks SDK](https://partner.steamgames.com); this requires a Steam developer account.
+- Download and unpack the [Steamworks SDK 1.51](https://partner.steamgames.com); this requires a Steam developer account.
-- Download and unpack the [Godot source](https://github.com/godotengine/godot); preferably 3.2.3.
+- Download and unpack the [Godot source 3.3](https://github.com/godotengine/godot).
-- Move the following to godotsteam/sdk/:
+- Move the following to godotsteam/sdk/ folder:
 ````
     sdk/public/
     sdk/redistributable_bin/